cmhume/eCommerce_Business_Trends/README.md

 ## Dashboard

-Link to Story Board on [Google Slides](https://docs.google.com/presentation/d/1i0Znvf8fqon94xzfKeM4TORzG9IobtLutqnbttMPqDc/edit?usp=sharing)
+Link to dashboard on [Google Slides](https://docs.google.com/presentation/d/1i0Znvf8fqon94xzfKeM4TORzG9IobtLutqnbttMPqDc/edit?usp=sharing)

 This report starts by telling the story of Olist, how they began, where there customers are at, what products sell the most and